 By: Mary Pellegrini

-Plan to spend a day in The Dalles.
-The Columbia Gorge Discovery center offers the inspiring Raptor Program, Downtown you’ll find great restaurants, brew pubs, shopping, wineries and of course, the Bald Eagles along the River.
+Downtown you’ll find great restaurants, brew pubs, shopping, and wineries.
 To expand your Columbia Gorge Birding experience we have maps of the Oregon Cascade Birding Trails on hand.